Lumpy skin disease in cattle spreads to over 8 states/UTs; 7,300 animals dead so far | Science-Environment

 - India

-Over 7,300 cattle have died so far due to 'lumpy skin disease' in eight states including one union territory and vaccination drive has been stepped up to contain the infection, a senior government official said.
+Over 7,300 cattle have died so far due to 'lumpy skin disease' in eight states and one union territory, and a vaccination drive has been stepped up to contain the infection, a senior government official said.

 LSD has recently spread in Asia following outbreaks in the Middle East and Europe.
 The disease emerged in Bangladesh in July 2019.